Stagecoach Ski Resort

 ------------------

 I had a friend come to visit me in Steamboat in December of 1972.
-He wanted to go skiing but was on a tight
+He wanted to go skiing but was on a tight budget and could

-budget and could not afford to ski at Steamboat.
-We took a ride out to Stagecoach to see what was going on
+not afford to ski at Steamboat.
+We took a ride out to Stagecoach to see what was going on and found out they were offering free

-and found out they were offering free skiing that week prior to their official opening as training for new
+skiing that week prior to their official opening as training for new employees.

-employees.
 On top of that they had box lunches for a dollar.

-Russ and I skied there for 5 days that week for
+Russ and I skied there for 5 days that week for five dollars including lunch each day.

 -Jim C.